bShaak/habitui/README.md

 - Add schedule to habit model, populate the calendar view based on schedule
 - Add statistics for your habits completion
 - Add progress bars for weekly habit goals, inferred from habits schedule
+- make project simple to install, on linux and mac

 ## License